rfay/ddev-from-beginning/slides/presentation.md

 - Visit things
 - `ddev xhgui` to launch the run browser

 ---

+## Marcus requests

+- DDEV-Add-On: How to create it.
+- Using docker images from a private docker registry with "docker login"
+- Customizing "ddev describe" (for additional containers for example or additional notes)
+- Using a fixed port across ddev in custom containers (like with mailpits 8026)
+- Custom docker networks spanning multiple projects
+- "The power of ddev commands"  I used it only for simple stuff like setting up a development site in "command/host".
+May you can show more complex examples.

+---

+## Wolfram Requests

+- I think, add-on development would be interesting as well as ddev + production.
+We do not use it in production but base that on the same container config etc. In general, I guess that more advanced topics are of more interest than „Getting started“.
+CI/CD, Git-workflows, Contributing, maybe even your take on AI+DDEV
+- I do not want to speak for my colleagues, but an overall better understanding of the technology would be a perfect outcome.
+Rush through the basics and pick 2-3 advanced topics of what ddev can do or where it can help in a professional setup.

+---

+## Sebastian requests

+- Performance Profiling with XHGui
+- Pulling from and Pushing to Hosting/Production
+- Git Workflows and Shared Development
+- Handling database and file synchronization
+- CI/CD and Automated Testing with DDEV
+- DDEV Add-on Creation Deep Dive

+---

 ## 🗄️ Using PHPMyAdmin (and other database browsers)